 Basement or Crawl Space

 When you get your floor plan drafted by B&B’s onsite designer, a basement plan could also be included.
 Knowing if you plan to have a basement or crawl space will help you make decisions for the areas mentioned above.
-Future plumbing and electrical locations for the time when you are ready to develop your basement will also be taken into consideration.
+Future plumbing work needs to be considered, as well as considering the electrical locations for the time when you are ready to develop your basement will also be taken into consideration.

 For more information on the custom design process visit here.